How to Save $1000 Dollars in 5 Easy Steps

 Depending on your space, you could make anywhere between a few hundred bucks to a few thousand in extra cash each month with regular occupancy.
 It’s one of the best ways to earn a side income and put money aside!

 Don’t have an extra room so think Airbnb is a no-go for you?
-Hold your horses – there are still ways you could be making money by becoming an Airbnb host.
-You don’t need an extra room – just use your couch!
+Just use your couch!
 There are plenty of people out there who would use that as an option if it was more affordable than other Airbnbs in your area – as long as they have the privacy they need.

 Alternatively, why not go and stay with a friend or family member while you rent out your room on Airbnb?
 You could use it as an opportunity to see an old friend, for example – while making passive income.